Nordic white kitchen remodel in Exton, PA by Fedor Fabrication

 5. What grade did you base the cabinetry and fixture allowances on, and what happens if I want the look I described?

-When those answers are filled in, the estimates usually stop being far apart — because you have made them describe the same project.
-For the contract language that should back all of this up, read what should be in your remodeling contract.
+Once those answers are filled in, the estimates usually stop being far apart — because you’ve made them describe the same project.
+For the contract language that should back this up, see what should be in your remodeling contract.

-That is the comparison result.
-A contractor who will not put scope, allowances, and exclusions in writing is telling you what working with them will be like.
-You are not being difficult by asking — you are doing the one thing that makes you impossible to lowball.
-Red flags like this are covered in red flags when hiring a contractor and questions to ask before you hire a remodeler.
+That refusal is the comparison result.
+A contractor who won’t put scope, allowances, and exclusions in writing is telling you what working with them will be like.
+Asking isn’t being difficult — it’s the one thing that makes you impossible to lowball.
+More signals: red flags when hiring a contractor and questions to ask before you hire a remodeler.

-Sometimes it genuinely is.
-If the scope is small and low-risk — a backsplash, a single specialty item — you may not need general-contracting oversight at all, and the leaner quote from a specialist is the smart financial call.
-The point of comparing well is not to always pick the biggest number; it is to make sure the number you pick describes the whole job.
+Sometimes it is.
+For a small, low-risk scope — a backsplash, a single specialty item — you may not need general-contracting oversight, and a leaner quote from a specialist is the smart financial call.
+Comparing well isn’t about always picking the biggest number; it’s about making sure the number you pick describes the whole job.

 Frequently Asked Questions